siran9091/cybersecurity/README.md

 Security best practices and coding skills

 [web hosting](webhosting)
-  -[_subtask](subtaskWeb hosting is a service that allows users to publish their website files online.
+  -[hosting is a service that allows users to publish their website files online.
 It's usually provided by a web hosting company.
 How it works
 A web hosting provider stores a website's files on a server The server's resources, like memory, CPU, and bandwidth, are shared among multiple websites